dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 plugin for IntelliJ IDEs from [Groovy](http://www.groovy-lang.org/) to [Kotlin](https://kotlinlang.org/).

-It is written for anyone familiar with Groovy or Kotlin and might be especially relevant if you are considering move from Groovy to Kotlin.
+It is written for anyone familiar with Groovy or Kotlin and might be especially relevant if you are considering moving from Groovy to Kotlin.
 Hopefully, it can be interesting for non-Groovy and non-Kotlin people as well.

 Please note that this is not intended to be a thorough comparison or overview of the languages.